PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Deployment-Scenarios.md

 This page highlights deployment scnenarios evaluated by DevOps Teams targeting the Medsphere Cloud Services Platform (MCSP) and focused on scalablility and automation.

-_The following scenarios explore the technical limitations of MSC products/services; legacy best practices and recommendations are intentionally ignored._
+_The following scenarios explore the technical limitations of MSC products/services; legacy best practices and recommendations intentionally ignored._

 ---